IronManYG/Chirp/README.md

 - `en` (default)
 - `ar`

-Android 13+ per‑app locales (optional nicety)
+Android per‑app locales

-- Not implemented by design yet.
-Future work: use `LocaleManager.setApplicationLocales(...)` on API 33+ while retaining `Locale.setDefault` as a fallback.
-See `docs/i18n-implementation-plan.md` item 7.
+- Implemented via `LocaleApplier` using `AppCompatDelegate.setApplicationLocales(...)` on API 33+
+  with fallback behavior retained for parity.
+See `docs/i18n.md` and `docs/i18n-implementation-plan.md` task 7.

 Troubleshooting
 - Layout direction doesn’t flip: ensure `ProvideMultilingualSupport(languageCode)` wraps your root and that the `languageCode` is the normalized primary tag (e.g., `ar`).